 We feel that eSports are relevant, but it goes deeper than that.
 It's an entire community.
 On a more personal level, TBF is responsible for all of our own music production and distribution, and we also manage and maintain all of The Band Famous® software.
 At times we find ourselves facing mental and/or creative roadblocks, be it troubleshooting updates to software, or trying to get a beat just right for a new song we're producing.
 If we don't walk away sometimes and trouble-shoot in increments, we risk getting too much inside our own heads, and further down the rabbit hole we'd fall.

-We're an app forward band sharing our musical and artistic pursuits via our own free software.
+We're an app-forward band sharing our musical and artistic pursuits via our own free software.
 As makers of free software, we also enjoy using other free software.
 We take pride knowing that some of our extracurricular activities include supporting free software and our fellow developer teams.
-We are regulars in the Rift, Halcyon Fold as well as frequently battling and holding gyms in the world of Pokémon Go!
+We are regulars in the Rift, as well as frequently battling and holding gyms as well as participating in PvP in the world of Pokémon Go!

 How We Participate in eSports